Baby with a Montessori Mirror

 • Promotes Coordinated Movement

 As your baby watches their image reflected in the mirror, they will begin learning about cause and effect.
 For example, if they watch themselves lift their head during tummy time, they will try to do it again, helping build muscles and develop movement control.
-They can practice lifting their arms and legs, eventually pulling themselves up, crawling, and walking.

 Where Should You Place Your Montessori Mirror?